tomtom1103/tomtom1103.github.io/_pages/portfolio.md

 Conditional diffusion models usually take in text, and two different types of conditions to generate an image.

 1. **Local conditions**, which conditions the model on structural information through primitives like depth maps and canny edges.
-2. **Global conditoins**, which conditions the model on semantic information (color, identity, texture, etc).
+2. **Global conditions**, which conditions the model on semantic information (color, identity, texture, etc).

-However, these models suffer from two limitations: they lack the ability to disentangle the relative depth of multiple local conditions, and are inable to localize global conditions to a specific area.
+However, these models suffer from two limitations: they lack the ability to disentangle the relative depth of multiple local conditions, and are unable to localize global conditions to a specific area.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">